 As many marketing executives will confirm, marketing is not simply about getting your message heard.
 It is about generating engagement, developing brand awareness and increasing purchasing intent.
 There are several ways in which a text blast for business can achieve this.
 Three have already been mentioned - tiny URLs, digital coupons and QR codes.
 All three are particularly effective at generating engagement, but we would like to add a little more about tiny URLs.

-It has been reported that sms marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
-This is an important consideration when marketing to the 15 - 25 year “Text Generation” demographic.
-The 15 - 25 year age group is considered one of the most valuable consumer demographics, yet one of the hardest to engage.
+It has been reported that SMS marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
+This is an important consideration when marketing to the 15 to 25-year old “Text Generation” demographic.
+The 15-25 year age group is considered one of the most valuable consumer demographics, yet one of the hardest to engage.
 However, brands using a text blast for business to complement other forms of marketing report reaching up to 95% of their target audience.

 It was mentioned at the beginning of this article that there are plenty of non-commercial uses for a text blast service and many people will have been exposed to a “text blaster” without possibly realizing it.
 Non-profit organizations have found many non-commercial uses for a text blast service.
 A text blaster can be used by a church to solicit donations or assistance for those in need, by a community group to remind individuals about forthcoming meetings, or by a political party to “Get Out the Vote”.